 - Most importantly, in this phone call, you’re checking out “the vibes”.
 Is this someone you think you could be comfortable with?
 If so, set up an in-person interview.

 Step #4: Meet with one or more doulas in person.

 - Find out more about them, tell them more about you and your birth plan.

 - See if you have compatible philosophies, and if you think the style of support they offer would be helpful to you.

 - If the interaction doesn’t feel right to you, then let them know that, and try interviewing other doulas!
 Although training and experience and fee structure are all important factors in the selection, the most important factor is: do you and your partner feel comfortable with this person.
-Would you feel comfortable having her at your birth, and do you think she would be a good support for you?
+Would you feel comfortable having this doula at your birth, and do you think they would be a good support for you?
 All of us have different personalities and styles, and sometimes the chemistry just doesn’t feel right.
 Trust this instinct and move on.

 - Once you have found “the right doula”, start making arrangements with her for your birth.